jinghuazhao/INF/SCALLOP_INF_I_analysis_plan.md

 ### Association analysis

 * Linear regression with adjustment for study-specific covariates.
 These should always include age at time of sample collection, gender and adjustment for population structure / geography if applicable (e.g across countries).
 Sample storage time and season of collection if applicable.
-* Use imputation-dosages
 * Additive genetic model
-* Separate the analyses for men and women for X chromosome SNPs (exception for cohorts that have already performed analyses)

 ### Stratification